 Table 5, Panel A, presents the estimation results for equation (2) when fitted to the FD cases without a prior IN release.
 The estimated 1 coefficients on ABSS(0,1) are highly significant and negative with t-statistics ranging from -3.9 to -4.7 across the five different model specifications.
 For a case when the ABSS(0,1) observation is one standard deviation above its mean, the implied average abnormal return over the 5-day post-event window is about -1.10% lower than the mean case, and the adjusted R2 is 2.0%.

 Next, Table 5, Panel B, reports the estimation results from the FD sample with a prior announcement of a law-firm investigation.
-Interestingly, we find completely di↵erent results when compared to the results from Panel A. In particular, all of the estimated 1 coe cients on the event-window abnormal short selling, ABSS(0,1), lack statistical significance, and the adjusted R2 for specification-1 with the sole ABSS(0,1) explanatory term is only 0.6%.
+Interestingly, we find completely different results when compared to the results from Panel A. In particular, all of the estimated 1 coefficients on the event-window abnormal short selling, ABSS(0,1), lack statistical significance, and the adjusted R2 for specification-1 with the sole ABSS(0,1) explanatory term is only 0.6%.

 The sharp contrast between the FD cases with and without pre-filing IN news releases (Panel B versus Panel A) seems consistent with our APN-shorting hypothesis under the follow explanation.
 For Panel B, the filing-day window occurs after the public IN news release.
 Thus, the pending lawsuit has substantially already been publicly revealed for the FD cases in Panel B, prior to the actual announcement of the lawsuit filing.
 Thus, the skilled short traders should have largely reacted to this event upon the occasion of the investigation-news release, leaving relatively little information revelation with the actual filing.
 Accordingly, for these cases, the FD event-window abnormal shorting has little relation to the FD post-event returns.